 Dundalk food company to close with 169 job losses

-A Dundalk based food company employing 169 people is to close.
-The Authentic Food Group Ltd, a UK company that produces frozen ready meals, was granted permission by the High Court on Friday to appoint joint provisional liquidators to Dundalk-based TAFC Manufacturing Ireland Ltd.
+A Dundalk-based food company employing 169 people is to close.
+The Authentic Food Group, a UK company that produces frozen ready meals, was granted permission by the High Court on Friday to appoint joint provisional liquidators to Dundalk-based TAFC Manufacturing Ireland Ltd.

 “Unfortunately, there does not appear to be any alternative,” Rossa Fanning SC, for the company, told the judge.